 I am working on an interactive application using multi touch screen technology.
 I am interested to know what kind of software packages or software development kits are available for the touch screen technology interface?
 I want to find an open source piece of software in this area to test some ideas out on.
 I am interested in smaller multi touch screens if you are aware of any.

-Autodesk Labs Human Computer Interface Software Developer, Eddy Kuo, and Geospatial Senior Systems Developer, Hans Kellner, had immediate answers:
+Autodesk Labs Human-Computer Interface Software Developer, Eddy Kuo, and Geospatial Senior Systems Developer, Hans Kellner, had immediate answers:

 Here are sources for multi-touch and more